datashines/datashines.github.io/_posts/2024-04-14-Becoming-a-Birtish-Citizen.md

 ![]({{ site.baseurl }}/data/2024-04-14-Becoming-a-Birtish-Citizen/naturalisation_application_saved.png)

 Once you fill in all the required fields, you may finish the application by making a payment.
-I dodged the recent hikes in immigration fees in the UK, and had to pay 1330£.
+I was lucky to apply before the recent hikes in immigration fees in the UK, and had to pay 1330£.
 Once you pay, you should receive a confirmation email:

 ![]({{ site.baseurl }}/data/2024-04-14-Becoming-a-Birtish-Citizen/naturalisation_payment.png)